In Harmony (music education project): Funding

 Lloyd Webber visited Venezuela in late 2009 and reported on what he saw there.
 The project has centers in Lambeth (led by Lambeth Council's Children and Young People's Service), Leeds, (led by Opera North), Liverpool (led by the Royal Liverpool Philharmonic Orchestra), Newcastle Gateshead, (led by The Sage Gateshead), Nottingham, (led by Nottingham City Council), Norwich, (led by NORCA and Sistema in Norwich, and Telford and Stoke-on-Trent (led by Telford and Wrekin Music).

-The UK government commissioned Henley Review of Music Education (2011) reported that "there is no doubt that they (the In Harmony projects) have delivered life-changing experiences".
+The UK-government-commissioned Henley Review of Music Education (2011) reported that "there is no doubt that they (the In Harmony projects) have delivered life-changing experiences".
 Independent evaluations published in 2011 reported that the programme has a significant impact on educational attainment and community cohesion.

-In July 2011, maestro José Antonio Abreu, the founder of El Sistema in Venezuela, recognised In Harmony as part of the El Sistema worldwide network.
+In July 2011, José Antonio Abreu, the founder of El Sistema in Venezuela, recognised In Harmony as part of the El Sistema worldwide network.
 In November 2011, the British government announced it would expand In Harmony across England by extending funding from the Department for Education and adding funding from Arts Council England.
 In May 2012, Arts Council England announced funding for four new In Harmony projects from 2012 to 2015.
 In July, Arts Council England said that the new projects would be delivered in Newcastle, Leeds, Nottingham and Telford & Wrekin, and that funding would also continue for In Harmony Lambeth and In Harmony Liverpool.
 Activities in Norwich continued as part of the independently funded Sistema in Norwich programme.

+Partnership

-In 2013, In Harmony announced a partnership with El Sistema of Venezuela, which will result in children from both England and Venezuela to work together in a series of music-making projects.
+In 2013, In Harmony announced a partnership with El Sistema of Venezuela, which was intended to result in children from both England and Venezuela working together in a series of music-making projects.